 January 24, 1969, A Shau Valley

-In the last week of January 1969 my detachment at Hue was tasked to conduct a major bombing effort against targets we had identified in the
+In the last week of January 1969 my detachment at Hue was tasked to participate in a major bombing effort against targets in the

 A Shau Valley.